Simulation of diffusion networks: multi- and dis- adoption

 Tip

-In the current implementation of rdiffnet, the multi-adoption module simulates behaviors independently.
-That is, the code above would be equivalent to simulating the same behavior twice.
-More complicated models in which behaviors are interdependent are supported via the disadopt parameter.
+Until now, the multi-adoption module simulates behaviors independently, so the code above is equivalent to simulating the same behavior twice.
+Models with interdependent behaviors are supported via the disadopt parameter.

 Then, we can use the plot_adopters (or any single-adoption function) to visualize the diffusion process for each behavior: